burgerbecky/pyburger/docs/wsl_cygwin.md

 Pathname translation
 --------------------

-If the `burger` library is running under WSL, Cygwin or MSYS2, the function burger.strutils.from_windows_host_path() will convert a Linux style path into a Windows path and burger.strutils.to_windows_host_path() will convert from a Windows path to a Linux style path.
+If the `burger` library is running under WSL, Cygwin or MSYS2, the function wslwinreg.convert_to_windows_path() will convert a Linux style path into a Windows path and wslwinreg.convert_from_windows_path() will convert from a Windows path to a Linux style path.
 If burger is not running under these environments, these pathname translators will return the input without modification.

 Environment flags
 -----------------